 The customs form asks you to describe the contents.
 You don’t need to put weight, just number of items and approximate value.
 For example: Beef Jerky, 4, $15.
-Some people say you should not list tobacco products or liquids like Monster cans on this form, other people say they haven’t had any problems getting it delivered when listing those products.
+Some people say you should not list tobacco products or liquids like Monster cans on this form.
+Other people say they haven’t had any problems getting it delivered when listing those products.
 I always list tobacco, but I wouldn’t list liquids, because technically those are forbidden items, even if they are in a sealed bag.
 Of course, DON’T send any alcohol products!
 Not only will these get your service member in trouble, but they are forbidden in some countries and won’t get past customs.

 Once you have your free boxes packed, taped up, addressed, and accompanied by customs forms, it is time to take them to the Post Office!
 You can mail from any office during the hours they are open.
 (Always check hours ahead of time!)
 One final note: there is no need to pay extra for insurance or for tracking.
 Because the mail will be delivered to a military processing center, the USPS is not responsible for it once it is handed over to the military, so they won’t really cover any damages or lost packages.
 You would NOT get a notification when it was actually delivered to your husband’s unit either.
 In fact, the USPS tracking number will only get it as far as the international military processing center (generally the one in Chicago) and that after that you won’t see any updates.
 So, you just need to pay the $15 shipping charge and your package will be on its way!

 Bonus tip: Some companies will ship directly to a deployed service member.
-You can also order things online and have them shipped directly to your service member to save on shipping it twice.
+You can also order things online from Amazon or Walmart and have them shipped directly to your service member to save on shipping it twice.
 When ordering online, use FPO as the city, and AE or AP as the state, then just fill in USA for the country.
 It will get there, it will just take much longer than the “estimated delivery time” listed on the website!

 Are you ready to start sending care packages?